 I already had chronic medical problems and the infertility only enhanced them.
 We decided to take a leap of faith and try NFP.
 It was the best choice we made.
-We got pregnant immediately on NFP.
+We got pregnant immediately on CrMS.

 – Kim & Don, Alexander, NY